Iaguilaror/origen-wgs002-scripts/README.md

 Scripts and Data to reproduce figures of the oriGen-1427 WGS paper

 ## Description
-To promote reproducibility in comp. bio. works, we uploaded data slices and scripts to create the plots in main and supplementary figures of our manuscript:  TO-DO after publication.
+To promote reproducibility, we uploaded data slices and scripts to create the plots in main and supplementary figures of our manuscript:  TO-DO after publication.

 ## How to use